spack/spack-tutorial/tutorial_packaging.rst

   $ exit
   $ cd $SPACK_ROOT

-Now we know what arguments to provide to configure we can add them.
+Now that we know what arguments to provide to configure, we can add them.

 ------------------------------
 Specifying Configure Arguments